Reviews of the new iPhone 11 are in, and they’re overwhelmingly positive

 Apple’s newest iPhones—the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max—hit store shelves on Friday, but as is common, Apple has lifted the reviews embargo a few days early so the word can get out about how the new devices handle in the real world.
 And if the reviews are anything to go by, Apple has another success on its hands despite the iPhone retaining essentially the same basic design for another year.

 Reviews have particularly praised the battery life on the new iPhones, which get up to five hours more battery life than last year’s model, the price of the iPhone 11, and the new cameras on both the iPhone 11 and iPhone 11 Pro series.
-The iPhone 11, the successor to the iPhone XR, includes a new dual-lens setup that offers a wide and telephoto lens, while the iPhone 11 Pro series features a triple-lens setup featuring wide, ultra-wide, and telephoto lenses.
+The iPhone 11, the successor to the iPhone XR, includes a new dual-lens setup that offers a wide and telephoto lens, while the iPhone 11 Pro series features a triple-lens setup with wide, ultra-wide, and telephoto lenses.

 Here’s a sampling of some of the reviews: